 When the State of New York legalized cannabis in 2021, William and Emmet Purcell seized the opportunity to plant roots in the burgeoning industry.

 By September 2023, William and Emmet had established their business, Valencia Ag, in upstate New York.
 They signed a $2,000-per-month lease—plus utilities.
 All that remained was to get a license.
-Valencia Ag submitted its application to the State’s Cannabis Control Board on October 12.
+Valencia Ag submitted its application to the State’s Cannabis Control Board on October 12, 2023.

 The brothers met all of the eligibility requirements related to finances, residency, and the like.
-But they soon learned the process is rigged when their application was placed at a disadvantage simply because of their race and sex.
+But they soon learned the process was rigged when their application was placed at a disadvantage simply because of their race and sex.

 New York’s cannabis law requires at least 50% of business licenses go to so-called social and economic equity applicants.
 These applicants also pay half as much as their non-priority counterparts in applications and annual renewal fees.